Transportation Development Division

 Michael.Kennerly@iowadot.us

-The Design Bureau’s primary responsibility involves the development of highway improvement projects to meet the objectives outlined in the Departments 5-Year Transportation Improvement Plan.
-This also involves emergency projects and a limited number of 3R projects.
+The Design Bureau’s primary responsibility involves the development of highway improvement projects to meet the objectives outlined in the Departments Five-Year Transportation Improvement Plan.
+This also involves emergency projects and a limited number of 3pavement rehabilitation projects.
 In order to accomplish the bureau also is responsible for many of the support activities necessary to develop those projects and support the development of projects in other areas such as bridges and structures.
 Those activities include preliminary survey, photogrammetry, pre-design, geotechnical investigations, roadside development, rest area design, and standards and details development.
 We also have a group responsible for ensuring plan quality, and the administration of the ADA sidewalk improvement plan.

 Design website